 “Particles of the Internet, shimmering script, intangible.
 Old knowledge rolls off, and yet it carries the mythology of entire cultures and generates deeply rooted reflexes.”

 17 | 04 – 04 | 07 | 2021

-Pamela Rosenkranz (born in 1979 in Sils Maria, Switzerland) lives and works in Zurich and Zug.
-In 2004 she graduated with a Master of Fine Arts from Bern University of the Arts; she also studied comparative literature at the University of Zurich.
-While she was still a student she was already receiving a great deal of international attention.
-Her most recent exhibitions include: Alien Culture, GAMeC Bergamo (2017), IF THE SNAKE, Okayama Art Summit, Okayama, Japan (2019), Là où les eaux se mêlent at the 15th Biennale de Lyon (2019), Leaving the Echo Chamber, 14th Sharjah Biennial (2019), and Slight Agitation 2/4: Pamela Rosenkranz, at Fondazione Prada, Milan (2017).
-In 2015 she represented Switzerland at the Venice Biennial.
+She was already receiving a great deal of international attention while still a student.
+Her most recent exhibitions include: Alien Culture, GAMeC Bergamo (2017), IF THE SNAKE, Okayama Art Summit, Okayama (2019), Là où les eaux se mêlent, 15th Biennale de Lyon (2019), Leaving the Echo Chamber, Sharjah Biennial 14 (2019), and Slight Agitation 2/4: Pamela Rosenkranz at Fondazione Prada, Milan (2017).

 In 2015 Rosenkranz represented Switzerland at the Venice Biennale.

 With generous support by